Winter-Craft/wintercraft/README.md

 ## Shit's broken please help
 If you have any bugs to report about the server, [make an issue post with this template](https://github.com/Winter-Craft/wintercraft/issues/new?template=bug_report.md) or contact one of the staff.
-If you have a suggestion to make (new, remove or edit a plugin, change configs, etc), [we got a template for that](https://github.com/Winter-Craft/wintercraft/issues/new?template=feature_request.md).
+If you have a suggestion to make (new, remove or edit a plugin, change configs, anything really), [we got a template for that](https://github.com/Winter-Craft/wintercraft/issues/new?template=feature_request.md).
 You can find the current plugins list in the [Wiki tab](https://github.com/Winter-Craft/wintercraft/wiki).